FrictionTribologyEnigma/slippy/doc/index.rst

 API reference
 -------------

 The exact API of all functions and classes, as given by the docstrings.
 This documents exactly how to use each function and class in slippy.
 If you are having trouble with a particular function this is where to look.
+If you don't know how to get started with a project try the examples.

 .. toctree::
    :maxdepth: 1